candimods/FiveEMS_Premium/README.md

 <B>FOLDER MUST BE NAMED FiveEMS or it wont work!!!</B>

 `
-**Install for ESX Servers** remove UI folder and the entries in fxmanifest.lua that refer to the UI, also may need to remove the es_extended reference, now load the items.sql and the items can now be pulled from players item inventory and returned. because inventory is mangaged via this system ESX servers dont get an F7 menu only the stretcher menu and Vehicie UI Menu will work for them.
-Other install issues that may arrise is menu conflict with item inventory, you can comment out these sections in the config.lua`
+**Install for ESX Servers** For ESX users : You must delete the "ui" folder and the "fxmanifest.lua".
+Rename the "fxmanifest_esx.lua" into "fxmanifest.lua"`

+For non-ESX users : Delete the "fxmanifest_esx.lua"
 2. edit the config.lua and add perms/keys
 3. add ``` ensure FiveEMS``` to your server.cfg
 Please remove any previous versions of this script